-COICOP expenditure categories from the LCFS have been aggregated into the general, vehicle, children specific, and housing by tenure expenditure.
+COICOP expenditure categories from the LCFS have been aggregated into the general, vehicle, children specific, housing costs and housing goods and services .
 Nursery, crèche, playschools, and childcare payments were removed from miscellaneous goods & services and combined with child specific expenditure.
 Furthermore, vehicle insurance and taxation were added to purchase and operation of vehicles.
 Lastly, housing expenditure was split between key housing costs, which include rent, mortgage repayments (interest and capital), council tax, fuel and power, and other housing costs which are based on furnishings, household equipment, and services.
 These groupings are summarised in Fig. 9.